Britain is promoting strict coronavirus quarantines but has issued hardly any fines

 Alerted to violations through those calls, the National Police Chiefs Council said their officers have issued fines to just three people in England and Wales for violating their quarantine since the policy began in June.

 Some countries have been on the list since the start, including the United States, Canada and Mexico.
 But the list changes week to week.
-Switzerland, Jamaica and the Czech Republic are the latest additions, flagged on Saturday.
-Portugal was on the quarantine list, then off, and now might be headed back on.
+Switzerland, Jamaica and the Czech Republic are the latest additions, flagged Saturday.
+Portugal was on the quarantine list, then off and now might be headed back on.
 Greece may be next, after Scotland and Wales introduced their own measures for travelers returning from there.

 That would mean a further economic blow to tourism-dependent Greece.
-Tourism minister Harry Theoharis countered that coronavirus cases in his country are declining and below the British government’s quarantine threshold rate of 20 cases per 100,000 people over seven days.
+Tourism Minister Harry Theoharis countered that coronavirus cases in his country are declining and below the British government’s quarantine threshold rate of 20 cases per 100,000 people over seven days.

-The European Union has exempted U.K. nationals from its coordinated travel restrictions, but individual countries within Europe have threatened retaliatory quarantines.
+The European Union has exempted British nationals from its coordinated travel restrictions, but individual countries within Europe have threatened retaliatory quarantines.

-The travel industry says British is using a hammer, when it needs a scalpel.
+The travel industry says British is using a hammer when it needs a scalpel.

 Willie Walsh, chief executive of International Airlines Group, which owns British Air, lamented in the Times of London that the British economy “is being destroyed by the government’s blanket quarantine on travel from a staggering 160 countries.
 The UK has officially hung up the ‘Closed’ sign.”